Package 'cleanepi'

 data$empty_column <- NA

-# introduce some missing values across some columns
+# inject some missing values across some columns

 data$study_id[3] = NA_character_